UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The best choice between Constellation and Georgia Natural Gas depends on if you prioritize low rates or reliability and rewards.

-Choose Constellation if: You are price-sensitive and want the lowest possible rate per therm.
-It is also the better choice if you prefer a simple fixed-rate plan with no frills, or if you are looking for a shorter commitment that comes with a gift card bonus to help with costs when moving to a new home.
+• Choose Constellation if: You are highly price-sensitive and your primary goal is locking in the lowest possible rate per therm.
+Constellation is also the superior choice if you want a simple, no-frills fixed plan, or if you prefer a short-term commitment that rewards you with an immediate Visa gift card bonus to help cover costs when moving to a new home.

-If you are still weighing your options, you can check out more reviews and comparisons on our main natural gas hub.
+If you are still weighing your options and want to see how these two compare against other competitors in the state, you can explore more reviews and current rate data on our main natural gas hub.

 Is Constellation the same as Georgia Natural Gas?

-No. They are two separate competitors in the Georgia natural gas market.
-However, both use the same pipelines and infrastructure managed by Atlanta Gas Light (AGL) to deliver gas to your home.
+No. They are two entirely separate competitors operating in the Georgia natural gas market.
+However, both companies utilize the exact same physical pipelines and infrastructure managed by Atlanta Gas Light to deliver gas to your home.

 Who has the cheaper natural gas rates in Georgia?

-Rates change monthly based on the market.
-Historically, Constellation often offers lower introductory fixed rates per therm, while Georgia Natural Gas offers competitive rates paired with higher-value rewards programs like Delta SkyMiles.
+Rates shift monthly based on market conditions.
+Historically, Constellation frequently offers slightly lower introductory fixed rates per therm, whereas Georgia Natural Gas offers competitive standard rates paired with high-value premium rewards like Delta SkyMiles.

 Does Georgia Natural Gas charge a cancellation fee?

-Yes, most fixed-rate plans include an early termination fee ranging from $50 to $150, depending on the contract length.
-However, they often waive this fee if you move to a new home, provided you provide proof of relocation.
+Yes, most of their fixed-rate plans include an early termination fee that uses a sliding scale ranging from $50 to $150, depending on your remaining contract length.
+However, they routinely waive this fee if you move to a new home and can provide adequate proof of relocation.

 Can I switch from Constellation to GNG before my contract ends?

-You can switch at any time, but if you are in the middle of a fixed-term contract, you will likely have to pay an early termination fee to Constellation before switching service to GNG.
+You legally have the right to switch at any time.
+However, if you are in the middle of a fixed-term contract with Constellation, you will almost certainly be billed a flat early termination fee (often around $150) before your new service with GNG begins.

 Will my gas service be interrupted when I switch providers?

-No. Since Atlanta Gas Light (AGL) manages the pipelines for all marketers, switching providers is purely a billing change.
-Your physical gas supply will not be interrupted during the switch.
+No. Since Atlanta Gas Light actively manages the physical pipelines for all marketers in the state, switching providers is purely an administrative billing change.
+Your actual physical gas supply will not be interrupted for even a second during the transition.

 Why is my bill so high in the winter?

-Georgia homes primarily use natural gas for heating.
-During colder months, your usage (therms) spikes significantly.
-Additionally, the price per therm can rise in winter due to demand.
-Locking in a fixed rate during the spring or fall is a smart way to protect against seasonal price hikes.
+Most Georgia homes rely primarily on natural gas for their central heating systems.
+During colder months, your raw usage volume (measured in therms) spikes significantly to keep your house warm.
+Locking in a fixed-rate plan during the milder spring or fall months is a smart strategy to protect yourself against these seasonal winter price hikes.

 About the Author